- ABMS Certification:

-- Acoustic Neuroma, Neck Fracture, Vertebral Compression Fracture, Chronic Neck Pain, Degenerative Disc Disease, Herniated Disc, Neck Sprain, Sciatica, Spina Bifida, Spinal Stenosis, Spinal Tumors, Spondylolysis, Laminectomy, Peripheral Nerve Surgery, Spinal Fusion, Lumbar Stenosis, Idiopathic Scoliosis-adolescent, Cervical Degenerative Disc Disease, Lumbar Disc Herniation, Cervical Disc Herniation, Cervical Stenosis, Degenerative Scoliosis, Degenerative Spondyloisthesis, Isthmic Spondylolisthesis, Lumbar Degenerative Disc Disease, Balloon Kyphoplasty, Bone Morphogenetic Protein (BMP), Cervical Artificial Discs, Computer Enhanced Navigation: Image Guided Spine Surgery, Spinal Implants, ALIF, DLIF, PLIF, TLIF, Lumbar Radiculopathy, Spine
+- Acoustic Neuroma, Neck Fracture, Vertebral Compression Fracture, Chronic Neck Pain, Degenerative Disc Disease, Herniated Disc, Neck Sprain, Sciatica, Spina Bifida, Spinal Stenosis, Spinal Tumors, Spondylolysis, Laminectomy, Peripheral Nerve Surgery, Spinal Fusion, Lumbar Stenosis, Idiopathic Scoliosis-adolescent, Cervical Degenerative Disc Disease, Lumbar Disc Herniation, Cervical Disc Herniation, Cervical Stenosis, Degenerative Scoliosis, Degenerative Spondyloisthesis, Isthmic Spondylolisthesis, Lumbar Degenerative Disc Disease, Balloon Kyphoplasty, Bone Morphogenetic Protein (BMP), Cervical Artificial Discs, Computer Enhanced Navigation: Image Guided Spine Surgery, Minimally Invasive Spine Surgery, Spinal Implants, ALIF, DLIF, PLIF, TLIF, Lumbar Radiculopathy, Spine

 Dr. Helm was born in Fort Belvoir, Va.
 He received a B.S. in Chemical Engineering, Summa Cum Laude, from Virginia Tech.